seankim658/codeprompts/README.md

 Command line tool for creating LLM prompts from your code using [Handlebars](https://handlebarsjs.com/) templates.

-This was a project to brush up on Rust and is essentially just my own rip of [code2prompt](https://github.com/mufeedvh/code2prompt) with some functionality more specific to the HIVE lab.
+This was a project to brush up on Rust and is based on [code2prompt](https://github.com/mufeedvh/code2prompt) with some additional functionality that I found useful.

 - [Why Code Prompts?](#why-code-prompts)
 - [Installation](#installation)